Add, remove & assign phone numbers on demand

 This is another benefit of using an app to do this for you.

 If you come across problems, you can raise the issue with that app's support.
 They will take care of it and, most likely, a lot faster.
-This is something you can make sure of if you choose a mass messaging service.
+This is something you can make sure of if you choose a broadcast SMS service.

 It’s the fastest way for businesses to communicate with their customers.
 Go now and try it for yourself!